 Where finances are a serious issue our therapists will do their best to find a way to help you.
-Where possible this may include
+Where applicable this may include

-Please contact a therapist and discuss your particular circumstance.
+Please contact a therapist and discuss your particular circumstances.
 Some alternatives include:

-Since workplace stress was legally recognised as a workplace hazard many employers have EAP (Employee assistance programs) that will pay a for number of free counselling sessions for either workplace or personal issues.
+Workplace stress is legally recognised as a workplace hazard, and many employers have EAP (Employee assistance programs) that will pay a for number of free counselling sessions for either workplace or personal issues.
 This generally needs to arranged via your human resources (HR) department.

 Doctors that are part of the ProCare Group can access some free services through ProCare.
-Give you GP's office a call and check with the practice nurse.
+Give your GP's office a call and check with the practice nurse.

-Free assessment a treatment for alcohol an drug issues is available though CADS - the government funded Community Alcohol and Drug Services.
+Free assessment and treatment for alcohol and drug issues is available though CADS - the government-funded Community Alcohol and Drug Services.

 Most of the universities, polytechnics and even private providers offer free counselling for their students.
-Check on the their website for details.
+Check their websites for details.

 There are a range of mental health services funded by the government through the district health boards.
 GP's, therapists and other health professionals can offer referrals to these services.

-Victim Support provides emotional support, counselling, personal advocacy and information to all people effected by crime and trauma throughout New Zealand.
+Victim Support provides emotional support, counselling, personal advocacy and information to all people affected by crime and trauma throughout New Zealand.

-AUT offers low cost therapy with a intern therapist at Psychotherapy Clinic in their North Shore campus.
+AUT offers low-cost therapy with a intern therapist at the Psychotherapy Clinic on their North Shore campus.

-See our Useful Links page for a range of website for various services.
+See our Useful Links page for a range of websites for various services.